 Oregon Historic Trails Fund

-Supporting interpretive, educational and economic projects that preserve and protect the cultural and natural resources of Oregon’s historic trails.
+Supporting interpretive, educational, and/or economic projects/programs that preserve and protect the cultural and natural resources of Oregon’s historic trails.

 Eligibility

-The fund is dedicated to projects related to Oregon historic trails as recognized by the state legislature in ORS 358.057.
+The fund is dedicated to projects and programs related to Oregon historic trails as recognized by the state legislature in ORS 358.057.
 These trails include:

 • Lewis & Clark National Historic Trail.